zzsfornlp/MatIE/readme.md

 This is a simple Information Extraction (IE) system for Material Science text analysis (Entity Extraction + Relation Extraction).

+### DATA

+We provide our data (in BRAT format) in the file `data.zip`, where there are three sub-folders:
+- am corresponds to Domain I (as discussed in Section 4)
+- uq0 corresponds to Domain II without active learning (Section 5)
+- uq1 corresponds to Domain II with active learning (Section 5)

 ### Setup

 Clone this repo: